Residential Care Homes

-Within every Lovett care home, you’ll find a programme of activities to promote thriving community environments and encourage physical activity and mental stimulation.
+Within every Lovett Residential Care home, you’ll find a programme of activities to promote thriving community environments and encourage physical activity and mental stimulation.
 This includes regular outings within the community, gardening, craft activities, baking and so much more.

 All our residents (whether they stay with us long term or for a short period of time as a part of respite or day care) also have their very own personalised care plan.
 This thorough document takes into account individual preferences, dietary requirements, likes, dislikes and more to ensure that each and every resident receives the high-quality, person-centred care they deserve.

 For family members, residential care provides peace of mind that a loved one is being cared for in safe and loving surroundings.